-Roger Marsh: Well, you've got more than 30 books to your credit, and for you to make that kind of admission I think gives us all a bit of pause, gives us a little bit of comfort, in knowing that it's something that we get on the job training for, because like you said, where were these people when we were younger to teach us and say, "Hey, when your daughter hits seven, she's going to need this from her dad"?
+Roger Marsh: Well, you've got more than 30 books to your credit, and for you to make that kind of admission I think gives us all a bit of pause, gives us a little bit of comfort in knowing that it's something that we get on the job training for, because like you said, where were these people when we were younger to teach us and say, "Hey, when your daughter hits seven, she's going to need this from her dad?"

-Dr. James Dobson: You know, Roger, I fear that sometimes, those of us who advise parents and who write books for parents make the other mistake, giving the implication that all of you folks out there don't get it but we do.
-The truth of the matter is none of us is perfect, not one of us, and we do need to pay attention to the process of being a good husband or father and letting other people know that we're in this thing together.

-Well, Dr. Dobson, it has been a pleasure.
+- Dr. James Dobson: You know, Roger, I fear that sometimes, those of us who advise parents and who write books for parents make the other mistake, giving the implication that all of you folks out there don't get it but we do.
+The truth of the matter is none of us is perfect, not one of us, and we do need to pay attention to the process of being a good husband or father and letting other people know that we're in this thing together. - Roger Marsh: Well, Dr. Dobson, it has been a pleasure.
 Thank you for the invitation to come here and turn the tables on you, so to speak.
 You've been a great guest.
 You're an excellent host but you're an excellent guest too.
 Thank you for what you've shared with our Family Talk listeners today here on the program.

-Thank you, Roger.
+Dr. James Dobson: Thank you, Roger.
 I really enjoyed working with you.

-Well, I certainly hope you enjoyed the stories that you heard today from our own Dr. James Dobson here on the special edition of Family Talk, and believe me, we have yet to even scratch the surface.
-Be sure to join us again tomorrow to hear more about the many twists and turns in Dr. Dobson's life that have led him to become the man he is today.
-You will not want to miss out.
+Roger Marsh: Well that feeling is certainly mutual, Dr. Dobson.
+The past decade has literally flown by and I certainly hope that friend, you've enjoyed the stories you heard today from our own Dr. James Dobson here on this special edition of Family Talk and believe me, we've barely even scratched the surface on the material that we have to discuss with you so be sure to join us again next time to hear more about the many twists and turns in Dr. Dobson's life that have led him to become the man he is today.
+Now if you'd like to hear today's program once again or to share it with a friend, you can access that audio on the Family Talk app or go to drjamesdobson.org/familytalk.
+That's drjamesdobson.org/familytalk.